ItsHiatus/Kick-Ban-Handler/README.md

 Notes:

-Moderators must be added to to Moderator list (Name or UserId)
+- Moderators must be added to to Moderator list (Name or UserId)

-Must use Resolver.VerifyGameAccess() when a player joins to check if they're banned or not
+- You must use Resolver.VerifyGameAccess() when a player joins to check if they're banned or not